South Carolina Residential Treatment Facility Abuse Attorney

 - March 2017: A resident is bitten multiple times by another resident.
 The facility formed a committee in response.

 - April 2017: A staff member punches a resident.
 It is caught on surveillance.
 The staff member was fired.

 - May 2017: Nine residents ran away because there aren’t enough “qualified staff members.”
 Seven of the residents had records as runaways.
 The facility fires two staffers, suspends two staffers, and retrains two others.
 There is no information whether the staffing shortage has been addressed.

 All told, between February 2017 and October 2017, 23 complaints were lodged against Palmetto Pee Dee Behavioral Health.

-And this is just one facility; at this time, McGowan, Hood, Felder & Phillips, LLC is representing multiple clients who have pursued lawsuits against different RTFs in South Carolina:
+And this is just one facility; McGowan, Hood, Felder & Phillips, LLC has represented multiple clients who have pursued lawsuits against different RTFs in South Carolina, including one case involving:

 - John Doe and Jane Doe vs. Three Rivers Behavioral Health, LLC et al. Our client’s daughter, “K.J.,” was repeatedly groomed by two male staffers who initiated inappropriate contact.
 She was reportedly “in a relationship with one of them, a 36-year-old male.”
 Her confidential records appear to have been accessed by multiple staffers for the express purposes of grooming her for sexual conduct.
 She is a 15-year-old girl and a survivor of sexual assault.

 These are not general cases to us, or unimaginable people: these are our clients’ children who have been abused, neglected, and exploited.
 And we are taking this personally.